 On June 6th, 2017, I embarked on another cross-country summer tour to Colorado.
 This year’s tour was also much less ambitious than my previous tours have been.
 The primary destination was the Motorcycle Sport Touring Association’s national rally called STAR2017 at the Hotel Eleganté in Colorado Springs, Colorado between June 11th and 15th.

-Once again I am riding my 2015 BMW R1200GS-Adventure motorcycle on this tour.
-During the tour my Spot Messenger device will send location updates to the Spotwalla web service to track my path and show my current location during my journey, as displayed in the following graphic.
+Once again I rode my 2015 BMW R1200GS-Adventure motorcycle on this tour.
+During the tour my Spot Messenger device sent location updates to the Spotwalla web service to track my path and show my current location during my journey.
+This next graphic shows my completed track.

 On June 9th, I arrived in Colorado Springs in the early afternoon.
 Except for the very first day of my journey in occasionally moderately heavy rain, the weather was excellent on Wednesday onward.
 The forecast for this area of Colorado promises very good riding weather over the coming week, and perhaps beyond.

 The MSTA rally was a good success with nearly 290 attendees and excellent weather during the entire week.
 On Friday (6/16/2017) following the rally, Van, the Florida MSTA state director, and I rode to the top of Mount Evans, which was his first time to visit that area.
 After stopping for lunch at a restaurant next to Echo Lake at the entrance to the Mount Evans access road, we continued on US-6 across Loveland Pass to Silverthorne, where we had reserved a room in the home of an AirBNB host.